Mylifeismyhome/WinNet/extern/OpenSSL/src/openssl-master/INSTALL.md

 Configuration Problems
 ----------------------

-### Selecting the correct target ###
+### Selecting the correct target

-The `./config` script tries hard to guess your operating system, but in some cases it does not succeed.
+The `./Configure` script tries hard to guess your operating system, but in some cases it does not succeed.
 You will see a message like the following:

-    $ ./config
+    $ ./Configure
     Operating system: x86-whatever-minix
     This system (minix) is not supported.
-See file INSTALL for details.
+See file INSTALL.md for details.

-Even if the automatic target selection by the `./config` script fails, chances are that you still might find a suitable target in the Configurations directory, which you can supply to the `./Configure` command, possibly after some adjustment.
+Even if the automatic target selection by the `./Configure` script fails, chances are that you still might find a suitable target in the `Configurations` directory, which you can supply to the `./Configure` command, possibly after some adjustment.

-The Configurations directory contains a lot of examples of such targets.
+The `Configurations/` directory contains a lot of examples of such targets.
 The main configuration file is [10-main.conf][], which contains all targets that are officially supported by the OpenSSL team.
 Other configuration files contain targets contributed by other OpenSSL users.
 The list of targets can be found in